whole-tale/wt_versioning/README.md

 This plugin depends on the [Virtual Resources](https://github.com/whole-tale/virtual_resources) plugin, which uses a POSIX directory structure as an underlying store for Girder items and folders, bypassing the database.
 The precise scheme used by the versioning plugin is that of a root folder (one for a tale's versions and one for its runs), which is a standard Girder folder.
 Its sub-folders, the actual versions and runs, are then each mapped to a directory on disk.
 That is, versions and runs root folders are database backed.
 This is done because certain operations, such as retrieving the last version or retrieving a subset of versions, can be done much more efficiently using database queries than filesystem queries.

+On the topic of efficiency, snapshotting involves creating hard links to files in the workspace (see design docs above for details).
+This requires that the versions and runs roots be placed on the same filesystem as the tale workspaces.

 There are two main components to the versioning plugin: the [backend API](#backend-api) and the [FUSE filesystems](#fuse-fss).

 ## The backend API {#backend-api}